boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/dashboard-embedding/asp.net-mvc.md

 ## How to run the sample

+1. Please retrieve the sample of the [Iframe Dashboard embedding ASP.NET MVC](https://github.com/boldbi/iframe-dashboard-asp-net-mvc-sample) from GitHub.

-1. You need to set the following properties in the `EmbedProperties.cs` file as follows.
+2. You are required to set the following properties in the `EmbedProperties.cs` file as follows.

     ![Embed Properties](/static/assets/iFrame-based/sample/images/EmbedProperties.png#max-width=100%)